USS Waukesha: Post-war activities, 1945–1946

 "V-J Day" only marked the beginning of another phase of Waukesha's brief Navy career — the occupation of the Japanese home islands.
 She rendezvoused with units of the 3rd Fleet off Honshū and entered Tokyo Bay on the 27th, anchoring off the bomb-scarred Yokosuka Naval Base on the 30th to commence offloading her men and equipment to support the occupation.

 Waukesha returned to Saipan on 5 September and embarked men of the 2nd Marine Division; transferred some of her own men to other ships for transportation back to the United States; and took on supplies for a second trip to Japanese ports.
 She arrived at Nagasaki and tied up at Dejima Wharf on the 24th, to disembark her marines of the occupation force.

 Underway for the Philippines four days later, the ship transferred four landing boats to Oconto (APA-187) at Subic Bay on 4 October and then obtained five boats from the Army Boat Pool in Lingayen Gulf before moving to Manila.
 Loading cargo occupied the ship in the Philippines before she sailed for Japan for her third and final visit to that country's ports, carrying cargo to Honshū and reaching Kii Suido on 23 October.

 Shifting to Nagoya on 1 November, Waukesha embarked demobilized sailors, soldiers, and marines to transport them home in "Operation Magic Carpet."
 After departing Nagoya on the 9th, she made port at Seattle, Washington, on the 21st and unloaded her passengers before proceeding south for San Francisco.
-The ship later made more Far Eastern cruises and called at Okinawa en route to Tsingtao, China, where she arrived on 2 March 1946.
+The ship later made more Far Eastern cruises and called at Okinawa en route to Qingdao, China, where she arrived on 2 March 1946.
 Remaining until 8 March, the attack cargo ship set course, via Okinawa, for San Diego, California, which she reached on 15 April 1946.
 Waukesha departed San Diego on 30 April and steamed, via the Panama Canal, to the east coast.
 She arrived at Norfolk, Virginia, on 24 May.